itornaza/sdc-pid-controller/README.md

 To further investigate the contribution of each coefficient to the control of the car, the simulation was done three times with each of the coefficients set to zero:

-1. With *Kp* set to zero, the car cannot recover fast after having an offset from the reference condition as expected -[youtube video](https://youtu.be/8fUPny56UCc).
+1. With *Kp* set to zero, the car cannot recover fast after having an offset from the reference condition as expected -[youtube video (Kp = 0)](https://youtu.be/8fUPny56UCc).

 2. With *Kd* set to zero, the car gets out of the road just after the starting point.
-This behavior showcases the significance of the differential coefficient in controlling the car - [youtube video](https://youtu.be/oF0PT7w178s).
+This behavior showcases the significance of the differential coefficient in controlling the car - [youtube video (Kd = 0)](https://youtu.be/oF0PT7w178s).

-3. With *Ki* set to zero, does not cause significant issues in the behavior of the car mostly because the simulator is an optimal device and without biases - [youtube video](https://youtu.be/SrLepzY1NAs).
+3. With *Ki* set to zero, does not cause significant issues in the behavior of the car mostly because the simulator is an optimal device and without biases - [youtube video (Ki = 0)](https://youtu.be/SrLepzY1NAs).

 ## Installation
 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)